Northwestern Medicine Central DuPage Hospital PGY1 Pharmacy Residency Program

 The purpose of the residency program at Central DuPage Hospital is to build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills and abilities as defined in the educational competency areas, goals and objectives.
 Residents who successfully complete the PGY1 residency program will be skilled in diverse patient care, practice management, leadership and education, and be prepared to provide patient care, seek board certification in pharmacotherapy (i.e., BCPS,) and pursue advanced education and training opportunities including postgraduate year two (PGY2) residencies.

 The program begins with a four-week Pharmacy Practice orientation.
 Residents will review department policies and procedures, become certified in Advanced Cardiovascular Life Support (ACLS) and Pediatric Advanced Life Support (PALS), and review key longitudinal responsibilities.
-Residents will also be trained to independently practice within the pharmacy department.
-In addition to the Pharmacy Practice orientation, there are seven required rotations and three elective rotations to complete throughout the year.
-Each rotation experience spans five weeks, with the option of making certain rotations longitudinal experiences that extend over the course of the residency year.
+Residents will also be trained to practice within the pharmacy department.
+In addition to the Pharmacy Practice orientation, there are nine required rotations and two elective rotations to complete throughout the year.
+Each rotation experience spans from three to five weeks, with the option of making certain rotations longitudinal experiences that extend over the course of the residency year.

 During orientation, residents will coordinate preliminary rotation schedules with each other and the residency program director.
 Most rotations are offered throughout the year and residents have flexibility to change their schedule anytime during the residency.
 It is our goal to customize the learning experience based on each resident's interests.
 Certain advanced experiences have prerequisites.
 For example, residents must complete the general oncology rotation prior to participating in ambulatory oncology rotation.